vanseverk/coffeesocket/README.md

 }
 ```

+The RSocket connection will apply a backpressure mechanism we can see in "normal" Reactive Streams as well.
+The **CoffeeSocketClient** will ask for a number of elements from the **CoffeeSocketService** which will then be delivered, as long as the **CoffeeSocketService** gets them from upstream.
+The moment the maximum amount of elements are delivered, more will be requested.
+This happens until the **CoffeeSocketService** signals the stream has completed or an error has occurred, which ends the stream.

+It's interesting to note that through using RSocket, the **CoffeeOrderClient** and **CoffeeOrderService** move from a Client-Server architecture to a Peer to Peer one.
+It's even possible to have a two-way connection of Fluxes, where both parties apply backpressure and flow data to each other!

+### CoffeeSocketService
 The **CoffeeSocketService** also runs [Spring Boot](https://spring.io/projects/spring-boot) along with [Project Reactor](https://projectreactor.io/) and the Spring [RSocket](http://rsocket.io/) integration.
 It offers an RSocket message handler to receive the coffeeOrders request from the **CoffeeSocketClient**.